 Developing a City of Santa Monica Childcare Master Plan and Early Childhood Initiative Plan

-Increasing infant care slots
+Increasing infant care openings

 Funding to subsidize the high cost of care for income qualifying local families